Climate and Average Weather Year Round in Toronto Canada

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Toronto varies throughout the year.

 The wetter season lasts 8.3 months, from April 1 to December 10, with a greater than 22% chance of a given day being a wet day.
-The chance of a wet day peaks at 31% on June 13.
+The month with the most wet days in Toronto is June, with an average of 8.7 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Toronto changes throughout the year.

 Rain alone is the most common for 11 months, from February 5 to January 21.
-The highest chance of a day with rain alone is 31% on June 13.
+The month with the most days of rain alone in Toronto is June, with an average of 8.7 days.

 Snow alone is the most common for 2.1 weeks, from January 21 to February 5.
-The highest chance of a day with snow alone is 7% on January 23.
+The month with the most days of snow alone in Toronto is January, with an average of 1.9 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Toronto experiences some seasonal variation in monthly rainfall.

-The snowy period of the year lasts for 4.6 months, from November 21 to April 9, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 7, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 4.6 months, from November 21 to April 9, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Toronto is February, with an average snowfall of 3.5 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.